dropkick/dotfiles/README.md

 ## Install

-On a sparkling fresh installation of OS X:
+On a sparkling fresh installation of macOS:

     sudo softwareupdate -i -a
     xcode-select --install